 Personnel budgets vary from department to department.
 Although BAT is programmed to calculate most of the personnel assumptions for your department like health and dental insurance and MICA and FICA, it is important that departments do not neglect to check for accuracy and errors.
+It is the departments responsibility to confirm that the personnel calculations generated from the budget system are correct.
 When budgeting for personnel there are a few items that need to be checked such as: